webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/separates-mind-from-body.md

+---
+aliases:
----,aliases:,- separates mind from body,tags:,- Compendium/CSRD/en/Foci,---
+- separates mind from body
+tags:
+- Compendium/CSRD/en/Foci
+---

 You can project your mind out of your body to see faraway places and learn secrets that would otherwise remain hidden.
  ### Intrusion